 Czech National Symphony Orchestra

-Recorded in orchestra´s studio and famous Prague´s music halls, The Czech National Symphony Orchestra's recordings are on sale in the United States and Japan, and the orchestra takes pride in several Gold CDs (for more than 30 000 copies sold) which it has produced.
+Successful tours have taken place over the British Isles, USA, Canada, France, Spain, Dubai, Japan, Mexico, China, Korea, Oman, Australia, New Zealand.
+The Czech National Symphony Orchestra's recordings are on sale worldwide, and the orchestra takes pride in several Gold CDs (for more than 30 000 copies sold) which it has produced.
 Other accolades include Gustav Mahler Prize, awarded for the interpretation of Mahler's works, and the prestigious agreement that the orchestra signed with IMG Artists London for worldwide representation.
-The next success is recording project in association with Tokyo media company Victor Entertainment.
-Until today 34 CDs and 8 DVDs were recorded upon the score of this cooperation.
-Successful tours have taken place over the British Isles, France, Spain, Japan and Mexico.
-As one of their most prestigious tours CNSO considers that with Andrea Bocelli on the tour of 44 European metropolises.
+The achievements also include the long-standing recording project in association with Tokyo media company Victor Entertainment.